It started as a question and a Google Search

 EnQueer | Sydney Queer Writers’ Festival aims to bring together people of all genders, sexualities, ethnicities, disabilities, faiths, cultures, and backgrounds at a literary forum which appreciates and acknowledges the power of diversity.
 Stories and experiences of people with diverse backgrounds truly reflect modern Australian values and the festival seeks to bring them to the fore.

-The festival is a three-day event, held in person and via livestream.
-It will comprise themed panel sessions, one-on-one conversations, workshops and after-hour events with a focus on mixing established and emerging voices.
-It will discuss prevalent themes in queer writing, experiences of queer writers and dissect overarching queer themes in literature such as the understanding of intersectionality and the importance of representation.
-It will be supplemented by activities that bring all kinds of people together to celebrate queer culture.
+We are excited to return for our 2022 Festival ‘In the Flesh’ where we will be coming to you live and in-person for the first time.
+We are planning another diverse and exciting line-up - we will be discussing prevalent themes in queer writing and experiences of queer writers, and dissecting overarching queer themes in literature such as the understanding of intersectionality and the importance of representation.
+Our 2022 Festival will be supplemented by activities that bring all kinds of people together to celebrate queer culture.

 To be the cultural hub for queer writers and queer writing in Australia

 To provide a platform for queer writers to promote their work

 To provide a space for queer writers to discuss and debate prevalent themes in queer writing

 To celebrate and promote queer Australian writing in NSW and beyond

 To contribute to making Sydney and NSW a queer cultural hub in Australia